 The Scuba community is known for being one of the friendliest and of course the most fun.
-That’s why many think that the best way to dive is with the Buddy system, a system where two divers stick together and look out for each other on their dive.
+That’s why many think that the best way to experience diving is with the Buddy system, a system where two divers stick together and look out for each other on their dive.

-However, the buddy system isn’t all about making friends and sharing memories.
-Dive buddies are also very important for safety reasons.
-If you are injured, get lost, become anxious or panicked during your dive, your dive buddy will be the first person on the frontline to help you.
+However, the Buddy System isn’t all about making friends and sharing memories.
+A scuba buddy is also very important for safety reasons.
+If you are injured, lose your dive buddy, become anxious or panicked, your dive buddy will be the first person on the frontline to help you.

-We know that dive buddy relationships can have the capability of either making or breaking the quality of the dive.
+We know that scuba dive buddy relationships can have the capability of either making or breaking the quality of the experience.
 With this in mind, here are the most important things you need to know about the Buddy System.

-The best way to improve your skills as a diver is to have the same dive buddy that you go out regularly with.
-By having one that is regular and not just one you are assigned at a dive, you will better understand each other’s weakness and strong points.
+The best way to improve your skills as a diver is to have the same scuba buddy to go out regularly with.
+By having one that is regular and not just one that you are assigned, you will better understand each other’s weaknesses and strong points.

 2. Being a Good Dive Buddy

-If you want to become someone’s dive buddy, it’s a good idea to learn what it is that makes a good dive buddy.
-Here are 4 easy pointers that you should bear in mind.
+If you want to become someone’s scuba dive buddy, it’s a good idea to learn what it is that makes a good dive buddy.
+There are 4 easy pointers that you should bear in mind.

 3. Leading and Following or Side by Side Buddy Diving

 The leader and follower system involve one diver swimming ahead of the other.
-This is best suited to narrow conditions, divers of differing skill levels and if you already have an established and trusting relationship with your buddy.
+This is best suited to narrow conditions, divers of differing skill levels and if you already have an established and trusting relationship.

 It may sound strange, but it is best for the less experienced to take the lead.
 That means the more skilled diver can hang back and watch carefully for any problems that might occur.
 It also prevents the more skilled diver from going too fast.